EDUCBA Logo

 Syntax:

-The Tkinter module most powerful GUI-based widget and it has followed with the Tk interface also it has most advanced library methods in the python.
-It has more number of global methods hence Combobox() also one of the widgets and globalizes methods it can be used to directly on the specific functions and behavior of the application.
+The Tkinter module, following the Tk interface, is recognized as the most powerful GUI-based widget.
+Also, it has the most advanced library methods in Python.
+It has more global plans; hence Combobox() is also one of the widgets and globalized methods.
+It allows direct utilization of specific functions and behaviors within the application.
 It has its own syntax and default parameters.

 import tkinter as tk